Chennai-born engineering grad shares the #1 secret to landing a job working at Tesla

 Janani believes Duke University gave her a platform where she learned, grew, built connections, and prepared herself for what came next, including her journey to Tesla.
 Source: Janani Bhaskar

-By completing the Master of Engineering Management, Janani gained technical skills and grew as a person.
+By completing a Master of Engineering Management in 2024, Janani gained many technical skills.
 But the biggest lesson to her was emotional intelligence.
 She learned to read situations, be more professional, and communicate better.

 “Overall, Duke was much more than a university for me,” she says.
 “It was a platform where I could learn, grow, connect, and prepare myself for what came next, including my journey to Tesla.”